mosra/magnum-bindings/doc/python/magnum.trade.rst

     forward slashes as directory separators on all platforms.

 .. py:function:: magnum.trade.AbstractImageConverter.convert_to_file(self, image: magnum.ImageView3D, filename: str)
     :raise RuntimeError: If image conversion fails

+    For compatibility with :ref:`os.path`, on Windows this function converts all backslashes in :p:`filename` to forward slashes before passing it to :dox:`Trade::AbstractImageConverter::convertToFile()`, which expects
+    forward slashes as directory separators on all platforms.

+.. py:function:: magnum.trade.AbstractImageConverter.convert_to_file(self, image: magnum.CompressedImageView1D, filename: str)
+    :raise RuntimeError: If image conversion fails

+    For compatibility with :ref:`os.path`, on Windows this function converts all backslashes in :p:`filename` to forward slashes before passing it to :dox:`Trade::AbstractImageConverter::convertToFile()`, which expects
+    forward slashes as directory separators on all platforms.

+.. py:function:: magnum.trade.AbstractImageConverter.convert_to_file(self, image: magnum.CompressedImageView2D, filename: str)
+    :raise RuntimeError: If image conversion fails

+    For compatibility with :ref:`os.path`, on Windows this function converts all backslashes in :p:`filename` to forward slashes before passing it to :dox:`Trade::AbstractImageConverter::convertToFile()`, which expects
+    forward slashes as directory separators on all platforms.

+.. py:function:: magnum.trade.AbstractImageConverter.convert_to_file(self, image: magnum.CompressedImageView3D, filename: str)
+    :raise RuntimeError: If image conversion fails

     For compatibility with :ref:`os.path`, on Windows this function converts